luanmds/kafka-dotnet-study/sample-02/README.md

 ### Before Run the project

-- Run docker-compose.yml in **/docker-kafka** directory
+- Run docker-compose.yml in **/docker-kafka** directory to start kafka platform and create topics necessary to this project.
-- Run the shell script in **/docker-kafka/schemas** directory to create necessary schema to running this project!
+- Run the shell script (.sh) in **/docker-kafka/schemas** directory to create necessary schema to running this project!

 ### To Run this project